google/starthinker/tutorials/deploy_scientist.md

 To execute recipes on a regular schedule as a single user, for example moving a report every day.
 Download the open source code, and execute the following:

+*__Production Tip__: For teams, deploy this on a micro virtual instance so that multiple members can access and update the UI and workers from the same machine.*

+## Instructions
 ```
 git clone https://github.com/google/starthinker
 ```